-New apprenticeship Standards are being developed to supersede the Frameworks.
-Groups of employers from all sectors of the economy are coming together to develop a new Standard to meet the Knowledge, Skills and Behaviours requirements for their organisations.
+Apprenticeship Standards have been developed to supersede the frameworks.
+Groups of employers from all sectors of the economy have come together to develop a new standard to meet the Knowledge, Skills and Behaviours (KSBs) requirements for their organisations / sectors.